friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity.md

         ![Unity Overview: Create Material](unity/images/overview/createMaterial.png){ width="400" }
     </figure>

-    > Unity's ShaderGraph supports ```half floating point``` and ```floating point``` as its precision.
-This framework only supports the later.
-Thus, ensure that in the Graph's inspector under *Graph Settings/Precision* **Single** is chosen.
-This is typically the default.

 7. Apply the shader to a Unity material by dragging it onto the material.

-8. Apply the material to an object of choice or set it up as a full screen material.
+8. Apply the material to an object of choice or set it up as a fullscreen material.

     - Object Material: Drag the Material into the Material-section of the object in the inspector.